-The first criterion applies to both finite and infinite horizon models, while the latter two are most useful in infinite horizon models.
-A policy is optimal when it maximizes the appropriate criterion over the set of all history-dependent randomized policies.
-To be precise, we define a Markov decision problem to be a Markov decision process together with a given optimality criterion.
+We first state the criteria for a random reward sequence.
+Since policies generate random reward sequences, we then generalize these definitions to policies using the construction in Section 2.2.4.
+The expected total reward criterion applies to both finite and infinite horizon models, while the latter two are most appropriate for infinite horizon models.
+Thus a policy is optimal when it maximizes the appropriate criterion over the set of all history-dependent randomized policies.
+To be precise, we use the expression Markov decision problem to correspond to a Markov decision process together with a optimality criterion.
 However, as with most of the published literature, we will continue to use the general phrase Markov decision process to refer to both cases, whether an optimality criterion is included or not.

-2.3.1 Expected Total Reward
+2.3.1 Expected Total Reward We define the expected total reward of a reward sequence and policy.
+Because of technical considerations we distinguish finite horizon and infinite models. &lt;sup>8We emphasize that a Markov decision process is defined independent of the optimality criterion.
+Finite horizon models Define expected total reward of the sequence of random rewards $(R_1, R_2, \ldots, R_N)$ by $$E\left[\sum{n=1}^{N} R_n\right]. \tag{2.16}$$ where the expectation is over the distribution of reward sequences.